 Employment growth for all social workers was projected to be 11% from 2018-2028, according to BLS.
 The bureau also indicated that as of May 2018, healthcare social workers earned a median salary of $56,200per year.

 Community health directors, also known as public health directors, are often employees of government agencies or nonprofit organizations.
 They plan and oversee the implementation of community programs designed to promote healthful living and prevent behaviors that lead to the spread of diseases.
 Community and public health directors also make policy recommendations, respond to disease outbreaks and public health crises, distribute information to community members and work with other organizations or agencies to maintain public health.

 Community health directors often plan budgets and are responsible for writing grants, acquiring program funding and maintaining compliance with local, state and federal regulations.
 Individuals seeking to become a community health manager should have either a bachelor's or master's degree in health administration.

-The BLS estimated that medical and health services managers would experience a 17% employment growth from 2014-2024, due in large part to growth of the healthcare industry and the need for experienced management personnel to guide the offering of services.
-Median yearly salaries of medical and health services managers were $94,500 in 2015, as reported by BLS.
+The BLS estimated that medical and health services managers would experience a 18% employment growth (much faster than average) from 2018-2028, due in large part to growth of the healthcare industry and the need for experienced management personnel to guide the offering of services.
+Median yearly salaries of medical and health services managers were $99,730 in 2018, as reported by BLS.